mikedecr/post_blogdown-submodules/index.markdown

 A directory is a folder on your computer that holds files.
 A (Git) repository tracks changes to files.
 For many projects, the project's root directory is entirely managed by one repository, so the distinction between the two may be blurred.
-When Git submodules are involved, this is no longer be true.
+When Git submodules are involved, this is no longer true.
 Your website directory will be managed by one repository, and sub-directories below your website will be managed by other repositories.

 **Website vs. module.**